tmpfs/async-validate/README.md

 * `options`: The options passed to `validate()`.
 * `messages`: Reference to the messages assigned to `options`.
 * `errors`: Array of errors for the field validation.

-The options passed to `validate` are passed on to the validation functions so that you may reference transient data (such as model references) in validation functions.
-However, some option names are reserved; if you use these properties of the options object they are overwritten.
-The reserved properties are `messages`.

-### Callback

-The callback function to invoke once validation is complete.
-It expects to be passed an array of `Error` instances to indicate validation failure.

 ## Developer